 Note that you can also import a list of developers from a .CSV file by clicking on the ‘Import developers from CSV’ option in the same tab.

 Once you’ve created your prototype and want to share it with developers, there are two ways that you can do this:

 - Save As and send the .vp file directly to the development team via email, Slack, Skype etc.

 - Publish your prototype to your online account by sharing it in the cloud with Justinmind’s Teamwork features.
 Then, share it with the developer.
 Note that for developers to collaborate on a shared prototype (to modify the prototype directly), they will need to be paying users.

 Make a developer a prototyping user

-If you wish to make this developer a prototyping user, select the ‘Make this developer a user’ option from the Actions drop down.
+If you wish to make a developer a prototyping user, go to your online account.
+Select the ‘Make this developer a user’ option from the Actions drop down.

 You’ll see that the number of Current Users under your Account Status on the right-hand side will increase.
 Note that only the Account Owner can make this change.

 - Your online account settings

 - Add users to your online account and create groups